-The AAFP considers endorsement of evidence-based clinical practice guidelines that meets its criteria and process.
-Evidence-based clinical practice guidelines developed by other organizations may be endorsed, endorsed with qualifications, or not endorsed by the AAFP.
+The AAFP considers endorsement of evidence-based clinical practice guidelines that meet its criteria and process.
+Evidence-based clinical practice guidelines developed by other organizations may be placed in the following categories: endorsed, affirmation of value, or not endorsed by the AAFP.

 (1) ENDORSED - the AAFP fully endorses the guideline;